chetannaik/predict-nfl-champions/README.md

 Predict NFL Champions
 =====================

-Team Members - Chetain Naik, Sindhuri Mamidi, Beijie Li, Ankit Arun
+######Team Members
+* Chetain Naik
+* Sindhuri Mamidi
+* Beijie Li
+* Ankit Arun

 It is a Data Science (CSE- 591) project in which we need to create models to predict superbowl champions.

-### Links to nbviwer
+### Links to nbviewer IPython notebooks
+The following links opens the models used to predict winners of NFL and CFB.
+The models are implemented in python.
 ##### NFL
 * [NFL Baseline](http://nbviewer.ipython.org/github/chetannaik/predict-nfl-champions/blob/master/NFL%20Baseline.ipynb)
 * [NFL Linear Regression](http://nbviewer.ipython.org/github/chetannaik/predict-nfl-champions/blob/master/NFL%20Linear%20Regression%20Model.ipynb)